Jacob Volkmann: Ultimate Fighting Championship

 Volkmann next fought Danny Castillo on August 14, 2011, at UFC on Versus 5.
 The contest was mostly a grappling affair with Volkmann, on more than one occasion, threatening with a D'arce choke in all three rounds.
 He won the fight via unanimous decision (29-28 on all cards).

 Volkmann was expected to face T. J. Grant on December 30, 2011, at UFC 141.
-However, Grant was forced from the bout with an injury and replaced by Efrain Escudero.
+However, Grant was forced from the bout with an injury and replaced by Efraín Escudero.
 Volkmann controlled throughout the fight, dominating Escudero on the ground for rounds one and two.
 Volkmann won the fight via unanimous decision.
 He again made waves calling out U.S. President Barack Obama after the fight stating, "Obama needs a glassectomy...It's where they remove the belly button and put a piece of glass in there, so you can see what you're doing while your head's up your ass."
 The post-fight comments, again, got Volkmann placed on administrative leave by the White Bear Lake High School.

 Volkmann was defeated by Paul Sass via first round submission due to a triangle armbar on May 26, 2012, at UFC 146.

 Volkmann was expected to face Shane Roller on September 1, 2012, at UFC 151.
 However, after UFC 151 was cancelled, Volkmann/Roller was rescheduled and took place on October 5, 2012, at UFC on FX 5.
 Volkmann took Roller down early in the fight and quickly took his back, forcing him to submit to a rear-naked choke at only 2:38 of the first round.
 This was Volkmann's only stoppage win in the UFC.

 Volkmann faced promotional newcomer Bobby Green on February 2, 2013, at UFC 156.
 He lost the fight via submission due to a rear-naked choke in the third round.
 Following the loss, Volkmann was released from the promotion.